 In Great Barrington Nursing and Rehabilitation, 12.8% of Residents

-This is the percentage of patients that were able to retain mobility over time.
+This tells you the percentage of residents who maintained mobility over time.
 Preserving mobility is often a good sign for residents' health.

 Hospitalizations